-Primary vaginismus refers to the condition manifesting with first-time intercourse attempts.
+Primary vaginismus refers to the condition occurring with first-time intercourse attempts.
 Typically, a woman with primary vaginismus becomes aware of the issue when she tries to have sex for the very first time.
-Her spouse or partner is unable to achieve penetration; for him, it seems like there’s a wall where the vaginal opening should be, which makes penile entry impossible or extremely difficult.
-Some women with primary vaginismus may experience earlier symptoms, including difficulty with tampon insertion or gynecological exams.
+Her spouse or partner is unable to achieve penetration; for him, it seems like there’s a wall where the vaginal opening should be, which makes consensual sex impossible or extremely difficult.
+Some women with primary vaginismus may experience earlier symptoms, including difficulty with tampon insertion or challenges in gynecological exams.

-The term secondary vaginismus applies to the condition when it manifests later in life, after the woman has been enjoying pain-free intercourse, but now experiences tightness and discomfort.
-A variety of medical conditions such as yeast infections, cancer, or thinning of the vaginal walls due to hormonal changes at menopause, can trigger secondary vaginismus.
-A diagnosis of vaginismus should be considered when a woman continues to experience ongoing vaginal tightness and sexual pain even after her initial medical problem has been fully resolved.
+The term secondary vaginismus applies to the condition that occurs later in life, after the woman has been enjoying pain-free intercourse, but now experiences tightness and discomfort during intercourse.
+A variety of medical conditions, such as yeast infections, cancer, or thinning of the vaginal walls due to hormonal changes at menopause, can trigger secondary vaginismus.
+A diagnosis of vaginismus should be considered when a woman continues to experience ongoing vaginal tightness and sexual pain, even after her initial medical problem has been fully resolved.

 It should be noted, however, that despite these classifications of the condition, variations occur.
-For example, some women are able to tolerate years of uncomfortable but bearable intercourse, which eventually reaches a point where sex becomes no longer possible.
+For example, some women are able to tolerate years of uncomfortable but bearable intercourse, until eventually a point is reached where intercourse becomes no longer possible.
 Other women may experience years of intermittent difficulty with penis entry or movement, rendering them constantly wary and vigilant to try to control and relax their pelvic area when it suddenly “acts up.”

 Are there varying degrees of symptoms with vaginismus?

-Vaginismus manifests itself in a number of symptoms and degrees of intensity in different women.
-Symptoms range from vaginal muscle tightness causing minor discomfort, to total closure of the vagina with impossible penetration.
+Vaginismus manifests itself through several symptoms and degrees of intensity in different women.
+Symptoms range from vaginal tightness that causes minor discomfort, to total closure of the vagina with impossible penetration.
 To some extent, the degree of symptoms depends upon the type, causes, and possible complications present in each case of vaginismus.